This Is Water: Background

 David Foster Wallace was brought to Kenyon College at the request of an English and philosophy student in 2005.
 He was the winning nominee out of 10 to 12 others, beating out then-Senator Hillary Clinton, and astronaut turned senator John Glenn.
 In response to the request, Wallace jokingly said that at 43, he was far too young to give the speech.
 He also said he was hesitant to accept because of his anxiety when speaking in front of a crowd.
 Wallace was persuaded to speak after the school's commencement coordinator allayed his anxiety by stressing the school's intimacy and promising a game of tennis at his request.
 Wallace's nervousness continued until the day of the event, and Kenyon professors with whom he had breakfast that morning have said he referred to the commencement exclusively as "the big scary ceremony".
 Wallace continued to edit the speech until hours before he gave it.
 According to his biographer D. T. Max, Wallace considered the speech an opportunity to convey the things he cared about without the extra work required of a novel.

 Themes

-The speech covers subjects including the difficulty of empathy, the unimportance of being well-adjusted, and the apparent lonesomeness of adult life.
+The speech covers subjects including the difficulty of empathy, the importance of being well-adjusted, and the apparent lonesomeness of adult life.
 It suggests that the overall purpose of higher education is to learn to consciously choose how to perceive others, think about meaning, and act appropriately in everyday life.
 Wallace argues that the true freedom acquired through education is the ability to be fully conscious and sympathetic.

 Authors Robert K. Bolger and Scott Korb have said that Wallace used the speech to outline his own spiritual philosophy and the methods he used to find peace when wrestling with anxiety and depression.
 Bolger and Korb consider the speech almost theological in nature.
 The speech's themes were expanded on in Wallace's novel The Pale King, posthumously published in 2011.